LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%MRP_library_test_results_for_different_submodules_executed_in_PyCharm_(+ide).png%%

 Software tests in libraries offer numerous advantages for improving quality and efficiency.
-Software tests make it possible to identify errors and vulnerabilities before the software is released as a new version.
+Software tests ease to identify errors and vulnerabilities before the software is released as a new version.

 This significantly improves the reliability of (+mrp)-library applications.
-Tests also ensures consistent and reliable performance, which is particularly important when libraries are used by different users and for different use cases.
+Tests also ensure consistent and reliable performance, which is particularly important when libraries are used by different users and for different use cases.

 During the development of the (+mrp)-library, test cases are also created for all important functionalities and use cases.
 The test framework *PyTest* [@Pajankar2017] is used for this purpose, as it offers direct integration in most (+ide)s (see figure \ref{MRP_library_test_results_for_different_submodules_executed_in_PyCharm_(+ide).png}) and also because it provides detailed and easy-to-understand test reports as output in order to quickly identify and correct errors.